kwai/blaze/README.md

 the power of the [Apache DataFusion](https://arrow.apache.org/datafusion/) library and the scale of the distributed computing framework.

-Auron takes a fully optimized physical plan from distrbuted computing framework, mapping it into DataFusion's execution plan, and performs native plan computation.
+Auron takes a fully optimized physical plan from distributed computing framework, mapping it into DataFusion's execution plan, and performs native plan computation.

-The key Key capabilities of Auron include:
+The key capabilities of Auron include:

 - **Native execution**:  Implemented in Rust, eliminating JVM overhead and enabling predictable performance.
 - **Vectorized computation**: Built on Apache Arrow's columnar format, fully leveraging SIMD instructions for batch processing.